DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/drag.md

 `dragOffsetY`          | Number                                            | An Y-offset of the drop coordinates from the mouse pointer's initial position.
 `options`&#160;*(optional)* | Object                                            | A set of options that provide additional parameters for the action.
 See [Options](#options).

-The following example demonstrates how to use the `t.drag` action with a slider.
+The following example demonstrates how to use the `t.drag` action with a slider:

 ```js
 import { Selector } from 'testcafe';